 The school district has entered into [input] installment purchases agreements as listed below.
 Property under these installment purchases agreements are composed of the following:

-Interest lssue Maturity Amount Amount
+Interest Issue Maturity Amount Amount

-Description Rate Date Date lssued Outstanding
+Description Rate Date Date Issued Outstanding

-1. 2. \$ \$
+1. \$ \$

+2.

-Total \$ - \$-
+Total \$ - \$ -

 The following is a schedule by years of the total payments due on this debt:

 1. Installment purchase loan issue of [Date]: